 Kapanlagi.com - In this modern era, batik is no longer synonymous with formal events.
-Nusantara textiles such as Batik Trusmi with its iconic Mega Mendung and Kawung motifs appear in a fresh, modern, and elegant new form for everyday wear through the Tata Wastra 2025 competition.
+Nusantara textiles like Batik Trusmi with the iconic Mega Mendung and Kawung motifs are presented in fresh, modern, and elegant new forms for everyday wear through the Tata Wastra 2025 competition.

-Fimela, in collaboration with the Indonesian Fashion Chamber (IFC), is once again holding Tata Wastra as part of the Nusantara Textile Parade since May.
-This year's theme is "The Elegance of Cultural Heritage Wrapped in Everyday Life," challenging young designers to create stunning yet relevant works for modern women.
+Fimela, in collaboration with the Indonesian Fashion Chamber (IFC), has once again held Tata Wastra as part of the Nusantara Textile Parade since last May.
+This year, the theme is "The Elegance of Cultural Heritage Wrapped in Everyday Life," challenging young designers to create stunning works that are also relevant for modern women.

-A strict selection process filtered over 300 submissions down to 25 top works and 15 semifinalists who participated in a workshop on June 11, 2025.
-This long journey finally produced the top 5 finalists: Ayu Nur Khofipah, Nadila Nurfaiza, Desi Dwi Lestari, Carron Angel, and Human Jasir.
+A stringent selection process filtered more than 300 submissions down to 25 top works and 15 semifinalists who participated in a workshop on June 11, 2025.
+This long journey ultimately produced the top 5 finalists: Ayu Nur Khofipah, Nadila Nurfaiza, Desi Dwi Lestari, Carron Angel, and Human Jasir.

 The five finalists showcased their three signature looks on the stage of the Nusantara Textile Parade on August 8, 2025, at the Atrium Kota Kasablanka, Jakarta.
-Each design combines the richness of tradition with contemporary touches that are ready to captivate fashion enthusiasts.
+Each design combines the richness of tradition with contemporary touches, ready to captivate the eyes of fashion enthusiasts.

 1. Carron Angel - The Rise of Peranakan